eKuG/Predicting-Viral-News/README.md

 # :fire: Predicting-Viral-News :fire:

 Investigation in `Python` of predicting the virality of a news article based on its meta-data.
 Uses the [UCI dataset](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) from the paper below.
+A top accuracy of **67%** is achieved via a **Neural Network** which is a competitive result (original paper baseline: 67%, current state-of-the-art: 69%).

 `K. Fernandes, P. Vinagre and P. Cortez.
 A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
 Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.`

+The full report can be viewed [**here**](https://github.com/ghunkins/Predicting-Viral-News/blob/master/Online_News_Popularity_Hunkins.pdf).

 ## Running the Code